 Visiting Mexico’s capital city was nothing short of amazing.
-The vibrant city is full of history, art, incredible culture, and insatiable food.
+The vibrant city is full of history, art, incredible culture, and incredible food.
 We fell head over heels in love and want to inspire more to visit this lively city.
-Mexico City is huge and spread out, so planning can be a bit daunting!
+The city is huge and spread out, so planning can be a bit daunting!
 We put together the best Mexico City neighborhoods to explore on your trip to take help make planning your trip as painless as possible.

-Check out the best Mexico City neighborhoods.
+Check out our picks for the best Mexico City attractions by neighborhood.
 And trust us, no matter how much time you plan it just won’t be enough!
 You’ll be leaving with the feeling that you’ll want to come back for more.

 Historic Center of Mexico City